 On the other hand, if the battery level gets low enough, the device may not even have enough power to alert you that the power is too low.
 In this case, the device’s screen will stay black no matter what you do because there’s no juice to turn the screen on.

-If a hard restart didn’t work, you can check to see if a dead battery is your problem by plugging the device into a power source for at least 1 hour.
+If a hard restart doesn’t work, you can check to see if a dead battery is your problem by plugging the device into a power source for at least 30 minutes to an hour.
 This will give the device some time to collect a charge and reinitialize.
 When it gets some power, you should at least see the low battery icon for a while before it fully boots back up.

 If you see nothing on the screen after 1 hour, then check to make sure the AC adapter and charging cable you’re using aren’t bad by testing them on a known good device.

-Connect to iTunes and try a system restore
+Connect to the computer and try a system restore

-If all else fails, you can always try connecting the device to a computer with iTunes installed on it and see if iTunes recognizes the device.
+If all else fails, you can always try connecting the device to a Mac or Windows PC and see if Finder or iTunes recognizes the device.
 If it does, you can attempt a system restore.
 If the problem is severe enough, the device may not be recognized by iTunes at all.

-If you have a non-functioning Home button or power button, then this will hinder your ability to perform a hard restart, and will also require replacement parts.
-Another possible scenario is your syncing port, whether it’s Lightning or 30-pin, may be damaged and is unable to accept power or sync with iTunes.
+If you have a non-functioning Home button or power button, then this will hinder your ability to perform a hard restart and will also require replacement parts.
+Another possible scenario is your syncing port, whether it’s USB-C, Lightning, or 30-pin, may be damaged and is unable to accept power or sync with the computer.
 Like a few other scenarios discussed before, this will require replacement parts (or a whole new device).
-If it’s your device’s storage drive having a bad soldering connection, or something else along those lines, you can also expect a replacement device.
+If it’s your device’s storage drive having a bad soldering connection or something else along those lines, you can also expect a replacement device.